Congressional Affairs Major Convenings

 Congressional Chief of Staff Study Tour to Germany

 The Congressional Chief of Staff Study Tour, inaugurated in 2013, is designed to introduce senior congressional staffers to various key aspects of contemporary German politics.
-Discussions with government officials, business representatives, academics, and journalists provide a clearer understanding of Germany’s position within current political and economic debates, explore the domestic political system, and gain a better sense of the transatlantic relationship.
+Through discussions with government officials, business representatives, academics, and journalists, the study tours aims to provide chiefs of staff with a clearer understanding of Germany’s position within current political and economic debates, the country’s domestic political system, and the state of the transatlantic relationship.

 Building on the success of the Congress - Bundestag Forum in the United States and Germany for over a decade, GMF and the Robert Bosch Foundation launched a study tour format in 2013 to provide a new context and perspective for the development of a common transatlantic policy agenda among members of Congress and members of the Bundestag vis-a-vis pivotal countries.
 Country destinations have included Morocco, India, and Turkey.
 The study tour format serves to deepen personal ties between U.S. and German policymakers that have been formed over the past years, while offering an in-depth view of a country that affects the transatlantic relationship.